IER Outreach | IER Publications | IER Posters

 - Name and Social Security Number (SSN) "No-Match" Information for Employees (also in Spanish, Arabic, Eastern Punjabi, Haitian Creole, Hindi, Korean, Russian, Simplified Chinese, Tagalog, Traditional Chinese, Urdu, Vietnamese, Western Punjabi): A document that includes a Q&A explaining possible causes for receiving a Social Security Number no-match, how to respond, and how to get help.

-- Protecting Your Right to Work: An overview explaining how to identify possible discrimination under the INA's anti-discrimination provision and how to get help.
+- Protecting Your Right to Work (also in Spanish): A fact sheet for workers explaining how to identify possible discrimination under the INA's anti-discrimination provision and how to get help.

-- Understanding the INA's Anti-Discrimination Provision: An overview of IER's jurisdiction under the anti-discrimination provision of the INA.
+- Understanding the INA's Anti-Discrimination Provision (also in Spanish): An overview of IER's jurisdiction under the anti-discrimination provision of the Immigration and Nationality Act.

 - Unlawful Employment Discrimination Based on Citizenship and National Origin: A flyer with scenarios showing discrimination prohibited by the anti-discrimination provision of the INA.